-Customers may clean windows by hand, using a bucket.20 The use of rainwater is permitted.
+Customers may clean windows by hand, using a bucket.25 The use of rainwater is permitted.

-The Drought Direction 2011 provides a statutory exemption for health or safety reasons (see Section 5.7 of this report for further detail).
-The definition of this includes: a) removing or minimising any risk to human or animal health or safety; and b) preventing or controlling the spread of causative agents of disease.
+The Drought Direction 2011 provides a statutory exemption for health or safety reasons.
+The definition of this includes:

+- a) removing or minimising any risk to human or animal health or safety; and - b) preventing or controlling the spread of causative agents of disease.

 The grounds for an exemption for these purposes are considered to be rare - perhaps linked to accidents and incidents.
 Washing windows at height by hand should be minimised in order to reduce the risk of falls from height (Work at Height Regulations 2005).